Write a Letter to the College Director Requesting To Change Your Course: IELTS Writing Task 1

 5. Can I give a personal reason for changing my course?

 Ans.
 Yes, you can mention personal reasons, but they should be reasonable and professional.
-For example, “I have realized that my true passion lies in [new course] rather than my current field of study.”
+For example, “I have realised that my true passion lies in [new course] rather than my current field of study.”

 6. Should I include my student ID in the letter?